wp-plugins/formidable/readme.txt

 * Fixed default values set to clear on click to work with values that include hard returns
 * Free only: Fixed hidden label CSS
 * PRO: Extended the conditional field logic
-* PRO: Added graphs for fields over time, and other customizing options: x_axis, x_start, x_end, min, max, grid_color, and show_key
+* PRO: Added graphs for fields over time, and other customizing options: x_axis, x_start, x_end, min, max, grid_color, show_key, and include_zero
 * PRO: Moved post creation settings from individual fields to the forms settings page
+* PRO: Added option in WP 3.3 to use Tiny MCE as the rich text editor
 * PRO: Added "format" option to date fields.
 Example [25 format='Y-m-d']
 * PRO: Added star rating option to scale fields
 * PRO: Added star type to [frm-stats] shortcode to display the average in star format.
 Example [frm-stats id=5 type=star]